neondatabase/neon/docs/rfcs/033-timeline-archive.md

   a point in time compared with delta layers
 - Updating the branch's offload metadata to indicate that this branch no longer depends on its ancestor for data, i.e. the ancestor is free to GC layers files at+below the branch point

+Fully compacting an archived branch into image layers at a single LSN may be thought of as *flattening* the branch, such that it is now a one-dimensional keyspace rather than a two-dimensional key/lsn space.
+It becomes a true snapshot at that LSN.

 Archive branch optimization should be done _before_ background offloads during compaction, because there may be timelines which are ready to be offloaded but also would benefit from the optimization step before